Practitioner Level • Applied Structuring

 Sustainable Finance Analyst, Commercial Bank

-“The modules on sustainability-linked loans and program structuring were exactly what I needed.
-I could immediately apply the ESG risk checks and KPI alignment to a live deal pipeline.
-The examples made it practical, not theoretical.”
+“The sustainability-linked modules were exactly what I needed.
+I applied the KPI/SPT guidance and verification considerations to a live deal pipeline.
+The structure-to-monitoring flow made it feel practical, not theoretical.”

 Rohit M.